Undeterred by the Scottish “no” to independence, Artur Mas, the president of Catalonia, has called for a referendum to break away from Spain.

 Polls suggest that around one in two Catalans would rather break away from Spain at this point and that 80 percent want the referendum.

 Little wonder.
-Catalans have been denied a say in their political constellation for generations by politicians in Madrid who obsess about forging a single sense of Spanish nationhood where clearly one does not exist.
+Catalans have been denied a say in their political constellation for generations by politicians in Madrid who obsess about forging a single sense of Spanish nationhood where none exists.

 Separatist sentiment has also been fueled by Spain’s recent economic mismanagement.